eXascaleInfolab/recimpute/README.md

 #### *use* mode:

 - *-id*: Identifier of the save containing the model to use.
 The saves are stored in the Training/Results/ folder.
 The id of a save is its file name (without its .zip extension).
 Expected: one identifier.
 Example: *0211_1723_53480*.
 - *-model_id*: ID of the model to load and use.
 The models' ID are listed in the outputs of the *train* and *eval* modes.
+If set to -1, the model used will always be the Voting Classifier that combines the knowledge of all the other classifiers.
 Expected: one model ID.
 Example: *745*.
 - *-ts*: File name of the file containing the time series for which recommendations are wanted.
 Expected: one file name.
 Example: *timeseries.csv*.
 The sequence(s) are saved to a text (.csv, .txt) file in the Datasets/SystemInputs/ folder.
 The sequence(s) should have been preemptively z-normalized.
 In the file, each row corresponds to one time-series and each value is separated by a space.
 The file should have no header and no index.
 - *-use_prod_model* (optional): Whether or not use the model trained on ALL data.
 If not specified, does not use the model trained on all data (since it may not exist depending on the arguments used for training).
 Expected: *True* or *False*.

-Important: after using ModelRace to select the most-promising classifiers, the remaining ones are used together in a Voting Classifier that does majority voting.
+Note: after using ModelRace to select the most-promising classifiers, the remaining ones are combined in a Voting Classifier that uses majority voting.
 This classifier will usually outperform the individual models.
 Hence we recommend using this Voting Classifier which *model_id*'s -1.

 ### Execution examples

-### Data sets' preparation
+#### Data sets' preparation

 1. Cluster the data sets' time series.
 ```bash